SUBSCRIBE TO BAKECLUB!

 Anneka Manning will take you through the process and share her more than 35 years of baking experience, knowledge and research, as well as all of her practical and handy tips and tricks.

-At the end of this course, you will walk away with all the knowledge, skill and confidence you need to be able to bake your own divine puff pastry at home and never rely on store-bought pastry again.
+At the end of this class, you will walk away with all the knowledge, skill and confidence you need to be able to bake your own divine puff pastry at home and never rely on store-bought pastry again.

 Dates

-If you're interested in joining in a future LIVE class and would like to be notified when new dates are released, please fill out your details at the bottom of this page.
+If you are interested in joining a future class and would like to be notified when new dates are released, please fill in your details at the bottom of this page.

 Cost